markmeeus/sandman/README.md

 **Markdown Native**: At its core, Sandman is built around Markdown.
 Your notebooks are just plain `.md` files with executable Lua code blocks.
 Open them in any text editor, diff them in git, review them in pull requests—they're just Markdown.
 Sandman reads and writes the same Markdown format you already know, making your executable notebooks readable and editable anywhere.

+## Getting Started

+### Download

+Download the latest version of Sandman for macOS from [GitHub Releases](https://github.com/markmeeus/sandman/releases/).

+**Requirements:**
+- macOS (Apple Silicon only for now)
+- No other dependencies needed

+### Quick Start

+1. **Download and Install**
+   - Download `Sandman-{version}-silicon.dmg` from the [releases page](https://github.com/markmeeus/sandman/releases/)
+   - Double click and drag `sandman` app to your Applications folder
+   - Open Sandman

+2. **Create Your First Notebook**
+   - Open a folder in Sandman
+   - Create a new `.md` file (e.g., `my-first-test.md`)
+   - Add a Lua code block with some executable code
+   - Run it with `⌘+Enter` or click the Run button

+3. **Start Building**
+   - Mix Markdown documentation with executable Lua code
+   - Chain requests together with shared state
+   - Commit your notebooks to git like any other file

+See the complete [documentation](https://sandmanapp.com) for API reference and advanced usage.

 ### Key Features

 - 📝 **Executable Documentation** - Your docs and tests are the same file.
 If it runs, it's correct.